senaite/senaite.core/bika/lims/tests/doctests/API_analysis.rst

     >>> is_out_of_range(au_analysis)
     (True, False)

 Check if results are out of range when right-open interval is used
 ------------------------------------------------------------------

-Set left-open interval for min and max from water specification
+Set right-open interval for min and max from water specification

     >>> ranges = specification.getResultsRange()
     >>> for range in ranges: